 In our Women Who Inspire series, we’ll be talking to influential women who are making a difference in their communities and the world at large.
 Through their leadership, we are inspired to do better, work smarter, and continue to create opportunities for women in STEM.

 A wireless industry veteran since 1989, Lori Jolley began her AT&T journey by facilitating a Retail Consumer merger and leading the deployment of wired product sales in AT&T Retail stores.
-Now, Lori works as the Director of Market Development with AT&T Partner Solutions, overseeing growth planning, recruiting, and communications with other AT&T Partner Exchange organizations.
+Now, Lori works as Director of Channel Marketing, overseeing growth planning, recruiting, and communications with other AT&T Partner Exchange organizations.
 Take a look at how she got started in STEM and gain her insight for how to make a mark in the industry:

 What inspired you to pursue a STEM-related career?